emqx/blog/en/202202/emqx-newsletter-202201.md

 ### 100-million Milestone Reached!

-By the end of January, EMQ X team managed to reach 100 million unique wildcard subscribers in a 22-nodes EMQ X 5.0 cluster.
+By the end of January, EMQX team managed to reach 100 million unique wildcard subscribers in a 22-nodes EMQX 5.0 cluster.
 The team is continue optimising the performance.
 Then we’ll try to run some tests with real traffic.
 When the release is stable, we’ll publish the design and test setup in detail as blog posts.

 ### Hello, Elixir Community

-Now we can build EMQ X on Elixir!
-When EMQ X 5.0 goes GA, you will be able to download the packages built on Elixir.
+Now we can build EMQX on Elixir!
+When EMQX 5.0 goes GA, you will be able to download the packages built on Elixir.
 Please note though, the Elixir release will not support hot-beam upgrade for now.

 We have no intention to rewrite anything though. i.e. The project will continue to be an Erlang project.
 The idea of building on Elixir are: